1 888 263 2574

 If you choose to have a drink at a bar, then you won’t be expected to leave a tip.
 However, if you are feeling especially generous, rounding up the cost to the nearest Euro is a good rule of thumb.

-Get in touch with us today for more information on this colorful and culturally diverse country.
+Get in touch with us today for more information on the best things to do in Greece, and for your personalized, obligation-free itinerary.

 Six Destinations We Can't Wait To Visit Again